 Joe’s mysterious past is being played up far too much this early in the show.
-No one knows where Joe came from or what he’s done – except that he did $2 million of damage to IBM somehow – and even when it seems like we are getting some insight it turns out to be a lie.
-And while Joe revealing that he was bullied for being interested in science while he was a child - which doesn’t turn out to be true - it does show us how slick and smarmy he is.
-It only draws more attention to an aspect of the show that isn’t really all that interesting.
+No one knows where Joe came from or what he’s done – except that he did 2 million dollars of damage to IBM somehow – and even when it seems like we are getting some insight it turns out to be a lie.
+And while Joe revealing that he was bullied for being interested in science while he was a child, which doesn’t turn out to be true, does show us how slick and smarmy he is it only draws more attention to an aspect of the show that isn’t really all that interesting.
 Will we eventually find out who Joe really is?
 Sure, at some point.
 Will we care?
 At the moment, no and if his mysterious past continues to be given as much focus as it does now it will only annoy viewers into not caring as opposed to making them curious.

 Halt and Catch Fire is still in its infancy, there is no need to have individual character arcs at this point.
 The show should be focused on the characters growing together and interacting with each other and how that changes over time.
 “FUD” only reinforces the disconnect between these three characters even more, without offering up any new behavior.
 Gordon and Cameron don’t get along but that doesn’t matter anyway since they have to be legally separated.
 Cameron is still meaningless sex with Joe because she can(?) and it gets her mind off of things.
-Gordon doesn’t trust Joe and John hates them all.
-This is nothing new from "I/O." When Joe and Gordon get into a physical fight in the parking lot at the end of the episode, it means next to nothing because their behaviors and their circumstances really have not changed since Joe first convinced Gordon to reverse engineer the IBM in "I/O."
+Gordon doesn’t trust Joe.
+And John hates them all.
+This is nothing new from “I/O”.
+And when Joe and Gordon get into a physical fight in the parking lot at the end of the episode it means next to nothing because their behaviors and their circumstances really have not changed since Joe first convinced Gordon to reverse engineer the IBM in “I/O”.

 Since the show is reinforcing the relationships set up in the first episode, it feels it must then give each character a mini-arc for the episode.
 However, is there really any point to have a minute of melodrama between Gordon and his wife because he didn’t initially tell her that Cameron was a woman.
 There is no reference point for the audience why Gordon would do that in the first place and he and Cameron have not been working long enough for Gordon’s wife to actually become upset, so it adds almost nothing to the show.